-Why do I get headaches from wine?
+Why do I get headaches after drinking wine?
 It’s a question I’ve been asked at least a thousand times.

-Why do I get headaches from wine: Intro
+Why do I get headaches after drinking wine: Intro

 This is a summary of the latest research into what causes headaches after drinking wine.
 It is the first post of 2.
 The second post is aimed at winemakers who want to prevent the compound that causes headaches from forming in their wine.